e93fem/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

 There are different activity pattern.
-On weekdays there is a big top around 830 but on weekends there are a number of smaller tops.
+On weekdays there is a big top around 830 but on weekends there are instead a number of smaller tops.